cihat/learning/learn-nvim/README.md

+## Scrolling
 - C + d => like scroll to bottom in the middle
 - C + u => like scroll to top in the middle
+Ctrl-y Moves screen up one line
+Ctrl-e Moves screen down one line
+Ctrl-u Moves cursor & screen up ½ page
+Ctrl-d Moves cursor & screen down ½ page
+Ctrl-b Moves screen up one page, cursor to last line Ctrl-f Moves screen down one page, cursor to first line Ctrl-y and Ctrl-e only change the cursor position if it would be moved off screen. zz => center the page with the pointer if on bottom or top zb => bottom zt = top

+## Clipboard Actions
+Press d to cut for selected line/word with V/v;
+yy -> copy the cursor line

 - J => move to below line to current line

 shortcut in the neo-vim
 D -> delete the file or folder

-## For Scroll
-zz => center the page with the pointer if on bottom or top zb => bottom zt = top

 ## Movement cursor
 0 || $^ => move to end of the line